cs399f24/TaskNest/README.md

 A web-based application for keeping track of tasks in a users given day.

-using React for the front-end presented to the user using `AWS S3` The back-end of the application is hosted on a `AWS EC2` instance using `flask` and `AWS DynamoDB` to store data `AWS Cognito` to support users for the application.
+Using React for the front-end presented to the user using `AWS S3` The back-end of the application is hosted on a `AWS EC2` instance using `flask` and `AWS DynamoDB` to store data `AWS Cognito` to support users for the application.
 Notifications will use the Unix Timestamp in the database and alert users of deadlines, or times when a task is to be completed.